Friday, 1 July 2022 | 4 min read

 What is gigabit internet?

 Additionally, proponents of the 5G network are confident it will achieve gigabit speeds with ease when it reaches its peak, however, it’s still early days for the network.

 How can Australians access gigabit speeds?

-NBN Co’s 1000 – or Ultrafast – plans are becoming increasingly accessible as the wholesaler’s $4.5 billion network investment program works towards the goal of making the highest wholesale speed tiers available to 75% of homes and businesses on the fixed line network.
+NBN's 1000 – or Ultrafast – plans are becoming increasingly accessible as the wholesaler’s $4.5 billion network investment program works towards the goal of making the highest wholesale speed tiers available to 75% of homes and businesses on the fixed line network.

 Will the 5G network reach gigabit speeds?